 Work Type: Active - Benefit Eligible and Accrues Time Off Exempt: No

-Work Schedule: Weekdays with Rotating Weekends Work Hours per Biweekly Pay Period: 72
+Work Schedule: Weeknights with Rotating Weekends Work Hours per Biweekly Pay Period: 72

 Qualifications & Experience